From First-Generation College Student to Tenure-Track Faculty Member

 New Book by Eric Pido on Circuits of Migration and Processes of Connection between the Philippines and California

 In Migrant Returns: Manila, Development, and Transnational Connectivity (Duke University Press 2017), Eric J. Pido examines the complicated relationship among the Philippine economy, Manila’s urban development, and balikbayans—Filipino migrants visiting or returning to their homeland—to reconceptualize migration as a process of connectivity.
 Focusing on the experiences of balikbayans returning to Manila from California, Pido shows how Philippine economic and labor policies have created an economy reliant upon property speculation, financial remittances, and the affective labor of Filipinos living abroad.
 Eric is a former ISSI Graduate Fellow and currently Associate Professor of Asian American Studies at San Francisco State University

 Award for Research on Solitary Confinement in American Prisons

 Keramet Reiter, Assistant Professor at UC Irvine and former ISSI Graduate Fellow, was awarded the 2017 American Society of Criminology's prestigious Ruth Cavan Young Scholar Award, a major recognition of her work.
 The award highlights outstanding scholarly contributions to the discipline of criminology by a scholar who has received his or her degree within the past five years.
 The award recognizes her book 23/7: Pelican Bay Prison and the Rise of Long Term Solitary.
-Drawing on the research she did for her book, Reiter explains how to improve the conditions and processes of solitary confinement in this Los Angeles Times editorial and in this Time magazine editorial.
+Drawing on the research she did for her book, Reiter explains how to improve the conditions and processes of solitary confinement in this Los Angeles Times editorial.
 She argues for involving guards in reform and for providing them with more resources, in addition to setting clear time limits for solitary confinement, ensuring that prisoners are in humane conditions, and providing mental health treatment.

 New Book by Willow Lung-Amam on Immigrants and the "American Dream" in a Silicon Valley Suburb